alexis-golart24/10k-Climate-Scraping/README.md

 1. Create dataframe by copying 10k links from Edgar into “Edgar API Links” excel

-    I. Run “final automated text extraction code”
+    a.
+Run “final automated text extraction code”

-    II.
+    b.
 Update the search words & parameters to extract specific language

-    III.
+    c.
 Code produces “Processed Edgar API Links” excel sheet with extracted data

-3. Classify companies into divisions by running “Broader company classifications”
+2. Classify companies into divisions by running “Broader company classifications”

-5. Use the division lists from Step C. in the “subsetted and sorted data” code to sort and average your extracted data by division (subsets by division and by years: 2002/2010 start year)
+3. Use the division lists from Step 2. in the “subsetted and sorted data” code to sort and average your extracted data by division (subsets by division and by years: 2002/2010 start year)

   a.
 This code produces the “Final Grouped Companies” excel file

-7. You then go to the R code “Visualizing Individual companies”
+4. You then go to the R code “Visualizing Individual companies”

   a.
 Run the very last code chunk “PDFs for Company Divisions”